YunusKaratepe/emotion-classification-with-voice/README.md

 ![Gpu](md-images/gpu-code.png)
 * All the trained CNN and ML models are inside of ***models*** directory.
 (If you want to check them out)
 * Open command line in this directory and type: **streamlit run app.py**
-* Then you should have application open on your favorite web browser :)
+* Then you should have application open on your favorite web browser :sunglasses:

 ### Making predictions